hodefoting/mrg/README.md

 microraptor gui
 ===============

+NOTE: Microraptor gui is discontinued, see [ctx](https://ctx.graphics/) for the successor UI architecture experiments by its author.

 Explorations of alternative means of interactive user interfaces.
 Incrementally augment the cairo API with interactivity and CSS powered text-layout.
 This permits interesting ability to experiment with the